 The success of Troop 110 is dependent on the parents of Scouts whether or not they are Registered Members.
 Parents and/or Registered members are expected to assist in Troop outings, events, and fundraising activities whenever possible.
 Registered members are also encouraged to serve in Troop Leadership positions and/or as Merit Badge counselors in the areas of their expertise or familiarity.

 IV.
 Troop 110 Organization

-Troop 110 is chartered to the Contempo Homeowners Association, which provides us with a place to meet.
-The Contempo clubhouse is located at 32500 Meteor Drive in Union City.
+Troop 110 is chartered to St. Anne's Catholic Church, which provides us with a place to meet.
+St. Anne's is located at 32223 Cabello St in Union City.

 1. Troop